Airansh/BackdropWizard/README.md

 This repository includes node services for printing the image upon receiving from mobile request.
 This also includes a node service for generating Diffusion XL images using Segmind and sending it to the mobile device.
 The index.js has code for both the services combined.

+The mobile application code (in integration with this repository) for this application could be found at https://github.com/harshlele/BackdropWizard-App/